New York State Office of Children and Family Services

 Marist College offers students a variety of programs on-site and online for both graduate and adult undergraduate (ages 22+) learners.

-MARIST COLLEGE-OCFS ONLINE MASTER OF PUBLIC ADMINISTRATION (MPA) DEGREE PROGRAM
+MARIST COLLEGE ONLINE MASTER OF PUBLIC ADMINISTRATION (MPA) DEGREE PROGRAM

 We offer two start dates for this online program.
 Apply by December 1 to start in January or apply by August 1 to start in September.

 Marist College has offered the MPA degree since 1980 and, for over 20 years, has partnered with law enforcement agencies in New York State.
-As part of the academic partnership between Marist College and OCFS, the MPA will be delivered as an online degree program exclusively for law enforcement and criminal justice personnel who are unable to attend traditional courses at our satellite locations or prefer the convenience of online learning.
+As part of the academic partnership between Marist College and OCFS, the MPA will be delivered as an online degree program to assist personnel who are unable to attend traditional courses at our satellite locations or prefer the convenience of online learning.

 MPA PROGRAM STRUCTURE

-Marist’s MPA degree program is designed exclusively for law enforcement and criminal justice personnel and combines accelerated scheduling and a reduced pricing structure with the flexibility and convenience of Marist’s online course delivery system.
+Marist’s MPA degree program meets the needs of the busy law enforcement professional by combining accelerated scheduling and a reduced pricing structure with the flexibility and convenience of Marist’s online course delivery system.
 Students in this program represent a diverse mix of law enforcement and criminal justice professionals from local, state, and federal agencies throughout the nation.
 This combination of experience provides for an intensely rich and beneficial learning experience and allows students the opportunity to widen their professional networks.